 And Jesus increased in wisdom and in stature and in favor with God and man.
 Luke 2:52

-What did Jesus know as he walked this earth?
-As He taught, did He consider the many cultures of the future when choosing illustrations?
+What did Jesus know as a young child?
+As He matured and as He taught, did He consider the many cultures in the future when choosing illustrations?
 Did He know that 2,000 years later, the twin towers would come down?
 Did He know, as men rode by on donkeys and on horseback, that men would one day board a spacecraft and visit the moon?
 Did the Great Physician know that one-day, life would be sustained artificially through breathing machines and feeding tubes?